 Death and dying is a very personal experience.
 Knowing viscerally that you will die after the diagnosis of cancer is the hardest part of accepting cancer.
-The word “cancer” feels like an engine to which death cars are attached, always.
+The word “cancer” feels like an engine to which death cars are always attached.
 Life with cancer means living in full view of possible death.
 Thinking about it, worrying about it, accepting it.
 Death with cancer means prolonged suffering.
-The psychological suffering that occurs after cancer diagnosis is relentless.
+The psychological distress that occurs after cancer diagnosis is relentless.
 Dark thoughts are always around.
-The physical pain and stupor of death approaching is gruesome, slowly but surely.
+Physical pain and stupor of death approaching are gruesome, slowly but surely.

 Knowing that you have cancer and that too the kind that will kill you in a few months, is not all about reading love poems and traveling.
 It’s about trying hard to find hope every day to get through from morning to evening despite the heavy weight on the chest.
 It isn’t just about going to Eiffel tower for one last trip, it is also endless appointments and sad encounters.

-Letting go of someone in their 80s whatever the cause of death might be is different that letting go of someone in their 30s after dealing and fighting with cancer.
+Letting go, for someone in their 80s, whatever the cause of death might be, is different than letting go, for someone in their 30s after dealing and fighting with cancer.

 Pain is also very personal, just like death.
 Having had cancer, pain scares me more than death.
 Prolonged painful death with cancer metastasis in the bones or other organs.
-A state in which pain would make me want to accept the other alternative, death that is.
+A state in which pain would make me want to accept the other alternative — death.

-His take on cancer death is highly irresponsible.
-May be for an old person in their 70s, with tons of money and resources and no human attachments, death with cancer may be fairly romantic.
-That it would come with an increased vigor to live the life that is left, find inspiration and meaning, read love poems and say prolonged good byes.
+Dr. Smith’s take on cancer death is highly irresponsible.
+Maybe for an old person in their 70s, with tons of money and resources and no human attachments, death with cancer may be fairly romantic.
+That it would come with increased vigor to live the life that is left, find inspiration and meaning, read love poems, and say prolonged goodbyes.

-As a mother of two children, 4 and 7, I am unsure how prolonged my good bye needs to be, ideally for a life time.
+As a mother of two children, 4 and 7, I am unsure how prolonged my goodbye should be.
+Ideally for it will last a lifetime.
 My children make me want to wake up every morning and fight cancer with all my might.
-Yes I have more inspiration to live life and am more accepting of my life circumstances but dying from cancer is not my fantasy neither do I feel this privilege having been bestowed upon me as a possibility.
+Yes, I have more inspiration to live life and am more accepting of my life circumstances but dying from cancer is not my fantasy, neither do I feel this privilege having been bestowed upon me as a possibility.